Sarah is an experienced consultant who has worked in management consultancy and knowledge exchange and commercialisation for over 20 years.

 Sarah largely works with our government, university and research clients, delivering consultancy, strategy development and training on knowledge exchange and commercialisation (KEC) as well as innovation management.

-As Operations Director at Oxentia, Sarah leads on:
+As a Principal Consultant at Oxentia, Sarah leads on:

 - Building our expert consultant team, maximising effective delivery for clients;